Mehtab-786/JavaScript-projects/README.md

 # JavaScript-projects
-Learning while making projects
+Projects made during learning frontend only

 # Owner
 Methab Hussain

-# Soon to be a future dev
+# Soon to be a fullstack dev